 - More than 58% expected to increase hiring over the next year, including 23.1% percent who said that they expected 5% or more employment growth.

-Deloitte and The Manufacturing Institute Skills Gap Study
+Deloitte & The Manufacturing Institute Skills Gap Study

-A recent skills gap study by Deloitte and The Manufacturing Institute found that there is a growing gap between jobs that need to be filled and qualified workers who are able to fill them.
+The 2021 skills gap study by Deloitte and The Manufacturing Institute found that there is a growing gap between jobs that need to be filled and qualified workers who are able to fill them.
+Finding the right talent proved to be 36% harder in 2020 over 2018.

-The study found that five out of 10 open positions for skilled workers in US manufacturing remain unfilled because of the skills gap.
-These types of jobs require specific training or skill sets and can take months to fill.
+The study found that because of the skills gap, eight out of 10 open positions for skilled workers in entry & mid-level positions in U.S. These types of jobs comprise a majority of the workforce and require specific training or skill sets and can take months to fill.
 Skilled manufacturing jobs require workers with specialized knowledge of production, supply chain, digital technology, engineering, science and research, software or operations.

 The results from the skills gap study speak for themselves:

-- 4 million positions will likely be unfilled between 2018 and 2028 due to the skills gap, resulting in a potential economic impact of 2.5 trillion.
+- 2.1 million positions will likely be unfilled between 2020 and 2030 due to the skills gap, resulting in a potential economic loss of over $1 trillion to the U.S. economy by 2030.
 Jobs like operational managers and jobs requiring digital skills may be three times as difficult to fill over the next three years.

 The workforce crisis is a real threat to the manufacturing industry.
 As baby boomers retire, there is a serious shortfall of skilled younger workers willing to take the increasing number of available manufacturing jobs.
 So where does this leave manufacturers, many of whom are being forced to turn down new business and scale back expansion?
 They are adapting several strategies for addressing the workforce crisis: